ultraq/thymeleaf-layout-dialect/README.md

 the same as they do when used in the context of a decorator: if the fragment isn't defined in your page, then it won't override whatever is in the included page, allowing you to create defaults in your included page.

-(And yeah, there's an extra `<div>` up there, the one that was used to make the `layout:include` declaration.
-You might want to add a `th:remove="tag"` attribute to that so it gets stripped from the final result.
-Look out for a `layout:substituteby` attribute (equivalent of a `th:substituteby` that allows for passing of fragment elements) in future versions!)

 Changelog